wics-uw/learn-to-code/README.md

 Simple Website
 =======

-A basic and simple Website template for WiCS' "Make Your Own Website on Github" Day
+A basic and simple website template for WiCS' "Make Your Own Website on Github" Day